marvalgames/GMTK/Assets/RealToon/ReadMe - Important - Guide.txt

 ===========================================================================
-For Example/Demo
+For Demo/Example Scenes
 ===========================================================================

-1.Go to folder "RealToon Example"
+1.Go to folder "RealToon Examples"
 2.Open the folder.
 	*For RealToon Built-In RP/3D: Built-In RP [3D] folder *For RealToon LWRP - URP - HDRP: SRP folder

-3.Double click the package to unpack/import.
-4.click "Import""
+** For more info about the example/demo, read the "Read Me First [About the Example - Demos].txt"
 ===========================================================================